Putrajaya line: Initial planning and construction

-10 October 2017 – An explosion has occurred at the Mass Rapid Transit (MRT) station construction site in Bandar Malaysia.
-According to the police, it was believed that the explosion happened because of an old unexploded bomb from the Second World War through the initial investigation.
+On 10 October 2017 at around 5pm, an explosion occurred at the Mass Rapid Transit (MRT) station construction site in Bandar Malaysia.
+According to the police, it was believed that the explosion happened because of an old unexploded bomb from the Second World War based on their initial investigation.
 Three Bangladesh workers were seriously injured and two of them lost their legs while another suffered injuries on the hands and legs.
+One of the workers later succumbed to his injuries and died in the evening of the same day.